psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 > AN EXTRAORDINARY OLD WELSH SUPERSTITION.
 >
-> In one of the literary and art notes of the *Red Dragon* for March reference was made to an extraordinary old Welsh custom, said by the Rev. Paxton Hood in his book on "Christmas Evans," to bo observed even now in tho secluded Vale of Cwmaman, in Carmarthenshire.
+> In one of the literary and art notes of the *Red Dragon* for March reference was made to an extraordinary old Welsh custom, said by the Rev. Paxton Hood in his book on "Christmas Evans," to be observed even now in tho secluded Vale of Cwmaman, in Carmarthenshire.
 In the May issue of the magazine Mr. Askew Roberts, the editor of the *Oswestry Advertiser*, an accomplished antiquarian, has an admirable paper on the subject, we take tho liberty of reproducing.
 It has been appropriately entitled, The Sin Eater. `[The complete article was then reprinted.]`

 ```{index} triple:  Roberts, Askew; Red Dragon; sin-eater review
 :name: RDDGN:sineaterreview:1883-III-6